fpahlke/good-engineering-workshop-demo/README.md

-# good-engineering-workshop-demo
+## Good Engineering Practice for Statistical Programming

-Good Engineering Practice for Statistical Programming
+**Pragmatic Solutions and Best Practices for Statisticians**